ihmeuw/vivarium_research/docs/source/models/cause.rst

    * - `Prevalence`_
      - Proportion of population with a given condition
      - Initialization
-     - Represents the probability a simulant will begin the simulation in a with-condition cause model state
+     - Represents the probability a simulant will begin the simulation in a with-condition cause model state.
    * - `Birth Prevalence`_
      - Proportion of all live births born with a given condition.
      - Initialization
-     - Represents the probability a simulant born during the simulation will be born into a with-condition cause model state
+     - Represents the probability a simulant born during the simulation will be born into a with-condition cause model state.
    * - `Incidence`_
      - Number of new cases of a given condition per person-year of the at-risk population
      - Transition rates
-     - Once scaled to simulation time-step, represents the probability a simulant will transition from infected to recovered
+     - Once scaled to simulation time-step, represents the probability a simulant will transition from infected to recovered.
    * - `Remission`_
      - Number of recovered cases from a given condition per person-year of the population with the condition
      - Transition rates
      - Once scaled to simulation time-step, represents the probability a simulant will transition from infected to recovered
    * - `Duration`_
      - Length of time a condition lasts
      - Transition rates